2 years full-time accelerated

 In your first year, you will be introduced to the basic sciences underpinning medical science - anatomy, chemistry, biochemistry, genes and disease, law and ethics, microbiology, physiology, and epidemiology.
-You will also undertake a course in "Human Skills in Medicine" which provides you with knowledge and skills in communication and interaction with patients.
+You will also undertake a course in "interpersonal skills" which provides you with knowledge and skills in communication and interaction with patients.

 In second year, you will study these areas in greater depth and take medically focused courses in immunology, infectious disease, pharmacology, metabolism, structural biochemistry, and molecular genetics, as well as undertaking a capstone course (Integrated Medical Sciences) which integrates and applies the knowledge of basic sciences learned in your first and second years.

 Honours is available through an additional year of study.

 * The Doctor of Medicine is an extended Masters program (AQF Level 9).

 This program is an intensive two-year degree that will be offered full-time at the Gold Coast in on-campus mode.
 Intensive teaching periods and web-based courses will be available.
 The program is only offered in an accelerated mode and includes Trimester 3.
 There will be no break between semesters for the duration of the program.

 To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.